Back

 I really think this is ideal for real estate and interior photography because you can capture sooo much more with it.
 The image quality is also a step up from the 10-24mm Mark I that I normally use.
 That zoom lens in fact tends to be softer towards the edges and is prone to some fringing.
 That is not the case with this 8mm (at least not here).

-For those of you who know real estate photography, I didn’t use any “flambient” technique here.
+For those of you who know Real Estate photography, I didn't use any “flambient” technique here.
 I kept the natural light as it felt more appropriate with this setting.
-I had quite a few lights and flashes with me in the bag, as usual, but I only really used one as practical light around the rooms.
+I had quite a few lights and flashes with me in the bag, as usual, but I only really used one as a practical light around the rooms.

-And actually, I was also glad to have the Fujifilm XF 8mm F3.5 because the lights were already tons of weight in the bag and the lens is only 215g.
+Actually, I was also glad to have the Fujifilm XF 8mm F3.5 because the lights were already tons of weight in the bag, and the lens is only 215g.

 On a separate note…